 Types of permissions

 These are the permissions that Insightly will check:

-- Profiles control which record types users can see and change.
-They include read, create, edit, and delete actions for record types, which means you can hide entire tabs from groups of users by removing read permissions.
+- Profiles control which objects users can see and change.
+They include read, create, edit, and delete actions for objects, which means you can hide entire tabs from groups of users by removing read permissions.

-- Organization-Wide Sharing defines the default level for sharing record types.
-You can open a record type to all your users (Public) or keep access to a record type restricted to record owners and assignees, their role hierarchy, and sharing rules (Private).
+- Organization-Wide Sharing defines the default level for sharing objects.
+You can open a object to all your users (Public) or keep access to a object restricted to record owners and assignees, their role hierarchy, and sharing rules (Private).

 - Roles control which records users can see through a sharing hierarchy.
 This lets people view records owned by other users, as with a manager overseeing the work of her employees.

 - Sharing Rules let you make exceptions to roles and expand record visibility by sharing access across or up the role hierarchy.
 This allows different roles to view each other's records, as with managers who want to share their views with other managers or with their reports.

 Profiles are tied to objects.
 Roles, organization-wide sharing, and sharing rules are all related to record ownership and assignment.
 As you move from the Private setting in organization-wide sharing through roles and then to sharing rules, you'll be opening up access to more records for more users.